matthewleichter/dockerfiles/README.md

 # dockerfiles
 files for docker compose and faust streaming

 Go to https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download and download the creditcard.csv file in this root folder if using on your local.
-Once you have that, copy everything EXCEPT fraud_model folder.
+Once you have that, copy everything EXCEPT "fraud_model" folder and ".ipynb_checkpoints" folder.
 That will be created when you run the first jupyter notebook code at the mlflow command on the last line.

 Note: make sure you are in this root folder when running any of these commands.
 Also there are a number of pip installs and conda installs you'll need:
 a.
 Kafka-python